Fire

 Camelthorn as firewood

-Camelthorn is great firewood in Southern Africa.
-It got an outer layer of light-colored sapwood and dark, hard, and heavy heartwood inside.
+Camelthorn is a great firewood in Southern Africa.
+It has an outer layer of light-colored sapwood and dark, hard, and heavy heartwood inside.
 This hardwood produces long-lasting coals and high heat.
-Camelthorn occurs from the Northern Cape province of South Africa…
+Camelthorn occurs from the Northern Cape province of South…

 Brief historical overview of man’s use of fire

 Mankind’s use of fire goes back an extraordinary length of time.
-From humble collecting and guarding natural fires to producing fire by sparks or friction took about 1,5 mio years.
-Since more than 500,000 years, mankind is producing fires themselves…
+From humble collecting and guarding natural fires to producing fire by sparks or friction took about 1,5 million years.
+For more than 500,000 years, mankind has been producing fires…

 Manketti wood for friction fire lighting

-In the north-eastern parts of Namibia, Ju/’hoansi bushmen exclusively use Manketti wood (Schinziophyton rautanenii) for friction fire lighting.
+In the northeastern parts of Namibia, Ju/’hoansi bushmen exclusively use Manketti wood (Schinziophyton rautanenii) for friction fire lighting.
 At least in areas, where Manketti trees are growing.
 Such areas are on a slightly higher elevation compared to savanna bushveld vegetation….